chryket/moak/website/docs/index.md

  *We honour the different spiritual backgrounds of our students, while also nurturing interconnectedness and community.*

- Art, drama, music, craft and movement are all valued aspects of the curriculum.
+ Art, drama, music, craft and movement are all valued aspects of the school.
 Our sport includes: basketball, TAG, table tennis, volleyball, dance and tennis.